 The control and updating of the design and development baseline data is the responsibility of the Project Manager.
-From the start of the work, the documentation relating to these data or the indication of where they can be consulted will be available to all personnel in a computer directory created by the Project Manager for this purpose, in accordance with procedure TPD-04a "Storage and processing of project documentation", which is kept permanently updated.
+From the start of the work, the documentation relating to these data or the indication of where they

-53 For works management and supervision work, the TPS procedures describe the methodology to be applied in the control of service provision.
+&lt;sup>53 For works management and supervision work, the TPS procedures describe the methodology to be applied in the control of service provision.
 It is considered that these works do not, in general, have a design load attributed to them.
 When they include the drafting of projects (modified, complementary, etc.), or other work involving design load, then the requirements of TPP-01 must be followed.